-Exterior Trim Repairs
+Exterior Trim Repairs and Replacement

 Wood trim around exterior windows and doors can begin to wear, warp and rot over time.
 This can not only look bad, but trim in disrepair can allow water to get underneath and create further damage.
 While the elements will take their toll, you can make repairs to or even replace wood trim without the need for expensive professional help.